[Date TBD]

 Our experience is that most of the people who are executed accept responsibility for the crimes for which they were convicted.
 Some, however, maintain their innocence until the end.
 These cases haunt us, and despite all efforts to prevent such, the risk of executing the innocent can only be avoided by not executing at all.

 We fully and uniquely understand the challenge of managing people who are incarcerated and maintaining the safety of those who work inside prisons.
 Executions do no more to protect prison employees and incarcerated individuals than do appropriate prison management procedures, including proper evaluation of inmates, training of corrections employees, and fully resourced corrections departments.
-In fact, there are documented instances in which having the death penalty available has served as an invitation to a person, tired of life in prison, to threaten to commit violence as a way to achieve an early.
+In fact, there are documented instances in which having the death penalty available has served as an invitation to a person, tired of life in prison, to threaten to commit violence as a way to achieve an early death.

 We urge you to seize the opportunity to repeal the death penalty in Ohio.
 In doing so, you will be doing a great service for your corrections employees, victims’ families, and the criminal justice system.
 If we may be of assistance to you moving forward, please do not hesitate to call upon any of us.